developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-6/guide/settings/index.md

 ##### Set preferences as desired:

-<b>Block offensive words</b> prevents display of spelling suggestions that might be deemed offensive or insensitive as determined by external standards of decency.
+<b><u>Block offensive words</u></b> prevents display of spelling suggestions that might be deemed offensive or insensitive as determined by external standards of decency.

-<b>Auto-correction</b> automatically replaces misspelled words with those found in the Add-on and Personal dictionaries (see below).
+<b><u>Auto-correction</u></b> automatically replaces misspelled words with those found in the Add-on and Personal dictionaries (see below).
 Replacements are executed by pressing the spacebar.

-<b>Show correction suggestions</b> displays suggested words while typing but does not replace them when the spacebar is pressed unless Auto-correction is also enabled.
+<b><u>Show correction suggestions</u></b> displays suggested words while typing but does not replace them when the spacebar is pressed unless Auto-correction is also enabled.

-<b>Personalized suggestions</b> learns from communications and typed data to improve suggestions.
+<b><u>Personalized suggestions</u></b> learns from communications and typed data to improve suggestions.

-<b>Suggest Contact names</b> automatically displays contacts from the contact list when typing names.
+<b><u>Suggest Contact names</u></b> automatically displays contacts from the contact list when typing names.

-<b>Next-word suggestions</b> looks at the word prior to the one being typed and displays words that might come next.
+<b><u>Next-word suggestions</u></b> looks at the word prior to the one being typed and displays words that might come next.
 This is sometimes referred to as "predictive text."

 -----